Updated: Dec 2, 2020

 4. Flush.
 Drink a full glass of water.
 Flush out your system.

 5. Refuel.
 Drink 8 oz of green juice (I prefer celery juice).
-Best to juice your own, but if this is a time-crunched morning, Sesghwgo makes bottles of this you can pour right out.
+Best to juice your own, but if this is a time-crunched morning, Suja is my go-to premade juice.
 If you DO make your own, I highly recommend turning the pulp into celery fritters!